"Quick Impressions" Subgroup

 -

-So here is a link that will play the 6 Minute Walking Test through your computer's speakers.
+While it gives prompts in English, following the drum beat gives the correct pace and changes in speed.
 This recording also refers to final Vital Signs at 0, 5, 10 minutes.
 But for those in the "Quick Impressions" protocol and Controls, we add 15 minutes, at rest after marching around.

 And if you have a treadmill, and you (or even better someone else) can make the speed increases at the appropriate times, below are those intervals.
 The pace is rather slow, especially for an endurance athlete.
 But with "long-term" COVID-19 aboard, anything is possible.
 Remember, if you feel like passing out, sit down and stop all this nonsense!
 (But do quickly take your Vital Signs if you're still conscious !).